vedph/pythia/docs/components.md

 - `AttributeName`: the name of the attribute supplied by this filter.
 The default is `len`.
 - `LetterOnly`: a value indicating whether only letters should be counted when calculating the token value's length.

-### Ancient Greek Syllable Count Supplier Token Filter

-- tag: `token-filter.sylc-supplier-grc` (in `Pythia.Chiron.Plugin`)

-Syllables count supplier token filter for the ancient Greek language.
-This uses the Chiron engine to provide the count of syllables of each filtered token, in a token attribute named `sylc`.

-### Modern Greek Syllable Count Supplier Token Filter

-- tag: `token-filter.sylc-supplier-gre` (in `Pythia.Chiron.Plugin`)

-Syllables count supplier token filter for the modern Greek language.
-This uses the Chiron engine to provide the count of syllables of each filtered token, in a token attribute named `sylc`.

-### Italian Syllable Count Supplier Token Filter

-- tag: `token-filter.sylc-supplier-ita` (in `Pythia.Chiron.Plugin`)

-Syllables count supplier token filter for the Italian language.
-This uses the Chiron engine to provide the count of syllables of each filtered token, in a token attribute named `sylc`.

-### Latin Syllable Count Supplier Token Filter
+### Punctuation Token Filter

-- tag: `token-filter.sylc-supplier-lat` (in `Pythia.Chiron.Plugin`)
+- 🔑 tag: `token-filter.punctuation` (in `Pythia.Core.Plugin`)

-Syllables count supplier token filter for the Latin language.
-This uses the Chiron engine to provide the count of syllables of each filtered token, in a token attribute named `sylc`.
+A token filter which injects punctuation attributes for punctuation at the left/right (`lp` and `rp`) of a token.
+All the punctuation character(s) at the left up to the first non-punctuation character are considered as `lp`; all the punctuation character(s) at the right leftwards, up to the first non-punctuation character and before `lp` characters are considered as `rp`.
+Punctuation characters are any Unicode punctuation unless you specify a whitelist or a blacklist.

+Options:

+- `Punctuations`: a string with punctuation character(s), representing a whitelist or a blacklist according to `ListType`.
+If not specified, any Unicode punctuation will be included.
+- `ListType`: the type of the `Punctuations` list: 0=none, 1=whitelist, -1=blacklist.

 ### UDP Token Filter

-- tag: `token-filter.udp` (in `Pythia.Udp.Plugin`)
+- 🔑 tag: `token-filter.udp` (in `Pythia.Udp.Plugin`)

 UDP-based token filter.
 This filter adds new attributes to the token by getting them from the filter's context sentences, and assumed to be previously collected by an [UdpTextFilter](#udp-text-filter).
-For CONLLU token properties, see <https://lindat.mff.cuni.cz/services/udpipe/ for the CONLLU token>.
+For CONLLU token properties, see <https://lindat.mff.cuni.cz/services/udpipe/> for the CONLLU token.

 Options:

-- `UdpTokenProps`: a numeric value where each bit represents a CONLLU token property to be stored in the index.
+- `UdpTokenProps`: a numeric 7-bits value, where each bit represents a CONLLU token property to be stored in the index.
+For instance, 43 (=hex 2B) means `Lemma` (1), `UPosTag` (2), `Feats` (8), `DepRel` (32).
 Values are defined as follows (default is `Lemma`, `UPosTag`, `XPosTag`, `DepRel`):
   - `Lemma` = 1
   - `UPosTag` = 2
   - `XPosTag` = 4